usnistgov/SFA/README.md

 ##Possible improvements

 The IFCsvr toolkit used to read STEP files should be replaced.
-IFCsvr toolkit is a wrapper around an old version of [STEPtools ST-Developer](http://www.steptools.com/products/stdev/).
+IFCsvr toolkit is a wrapper around an old version of STEP Tools ST-Developer.
 The IFCsvr toolkit is the reason why versions of Tcl greater than 8.5.15 cannot be used.

-- The free [personal edition of ST-Developer](http://www.steptools.com/products/stdev/personal.html) could replace the IFCsvr toolkit.
-The personal edition of ST-Developer also includes some useful STEP utility programs.
-- The [STEPcode toolkit](http://stepcode.org/) could also be used to replace the IFCsvr toolkit.
+The [STEPcode toolkit](http://stepcode.org/) could also be used to replace the IFCsvr toolkit.

 The Tcl package [tcom](http://wiki.tcl.tk/1821) (COM) is used to connect with a STEP file and with Excel.  tcom could be replaced with the COM features in [twapi](http://twapi.magicsplat.com/).